Oscar Piastri denies Alpine announcement and says he will be driving elsewhere in Formula 1 2023

 Why has Piastri turned Alpine down, and what now?

-When Alonso's surprising move to Aston Martin was confirmed on Monday, Alpine quickly turned their attention to Piastri - although earlier on Tuesday morning team boss Otmar Szafnauer admitted there was no agreement.
+When Alonso's surprising move to Aston Martin was confirmed on Monday, Alpine quickly turned their attention to Piastri.

+Earlier on Tuesday morning team boss Otmar Szafnauer admitted there was no agreement, having also revealed he only learned that Alonso would be departing the team at the end of the season when he saw Aston Martin's press release announcing the move on Monday morning.

 But Piastri has other plans, and his bombshell represented a remarkable turn of events in the driver market.